marain-dotnet/Marain.Instance/docs/adr/0007-azure-pipeline-security-model.md

 ## Context

-This ADR defines an approach for balancing the principle of least-privilege with the benefits from having a complete, repeatable and self-healing pipeline.
-Specifically, it relates to Azure DevOps Pipelines using Microsoft-hosted agents that provide automated deployment, teardown and re-deployment of typical Azure PaaS-based solutions.

-The challenge here is to balance the benefits of having a fully-automated process with the need for adequate security controls to minimise the risk of a pipeline becoming the source of a security incident.
-Such benefits include:
-* Improved productivity for those who would otherwise be responsible for such security operations
-* Reduced manual processes that can be error prone and slow
-* Creates a less siloed culture of security accountability by 'pushing left' these considerations (i.e. handling them earlier in the development lifecycle)

->NOTE: For the purposes of scoping his ADR, we also assume there are no existing automated processes available for handling these requirements - though of course, that might ultimately be a more desirable approach and offer additional security benefits.
+This ADR defines an approach for a pipeline security management process.
+Itt enables application deployment pipelines to perform all tasks associated with the deployment of typical Azure PaaS-based solutions, in a way that adheres to the principle of least privilege and supports oversight and audit requirements.

+Importantly, the process for making such security changes utilises a standard development workflow that allows teams to manage their own configuration with minimal friction, whilst still facilitating centralised oversight when needed (e.g. by the security team).

-Such a deployment pipeline typically needs to be able to perform the following actions:
+Before describing the process in detail, here are the sorts of tasks that an application deployment pipeline typically needs to be able to perform:

-1. Create resources in the target subscription (ideally scoped by resource group)
+1. Create resources in the target subscription
-1. Perform ARM role assignments in the target subscription (ideally scoped by resource group)
+1. Perform ARM role assignments in the target subscription
-1. Query AAD for existing applications & service principals
+1. Query Azure Active Directory (AAD) for existing applications & service principals
 1. Create new AAD applications & service principals
 1. Manage those AAD applications & service principals (e.g. application role assignment, deletion etc.)